-COOK TIME - if you like chewy slightly crunchy oats, you can cook them for FIVE minutes with a 10 minute natural pressure release.
-If you like them soft but with a little bit of texture (as shown in the video and photos) use the TEN minute cook time as listed in the recipe.
-And if you want them really, really, soft then try cooking for FIFTEEN minutes, with a 10 minute natural pressure release.
+Cook Time – if you like chewy slightly crunchy oats, you can cook them for 5 minutes with a 10 minute natural pressure release.
+If you like them soft but with a little bit of texture (as shown in the video and photos) use the 10 minute cook time as listed in the recipe.
+And if you want them really, really, soft then try cooking for 15 minutes, with a 10 minute natural pressure release.
 You may need to experiment a little bit to find the perfect cook time for the texture you prefer.

 Rolled Oats – I have not tested this recipe with rolled oats so I can’t say for sure how long they will take, but I would use the same method listed in the recipe and cook them for no more than 3-5 minutes, with a natural release as described.
 I think they will not need as much water as steel cut oats, so I would try 2-2.5 cups of water instead of 3.